EvgeniiGulev/EvgeniiGulev/README.md

 - **Git**: Utilizing Git for version control and collaborative software development.
 - **GitHub**: Leveraging GitHub for hosting repositories, managing projects, and engaging with the developer community.

-### 🔭 Current Projects

-- **Web Homepage Design**: Creating a personalized web homepage with custom widgets and interactive elements.
-- **Open Source Contributions**: Actively contributing to projects on GitHub and exploring new libraries and frameworks.

-### 🌱 Currently Learning

-- Exploring new techniques for optimizing React performance.
-- Deepening my knowledge of Python for machine learning applications.

 ### 🚀 Projects